 - Preheat the oven to 350℉/176℃.
 For easy removal of the bars, place parchment paper on the bottom and 2 sides of the pan.
 Gently grease the other two sides and then set aside.

 - Transfer the remaining crumb into the bottom of the pan and gently spread around and slightly up the sides.
 Lightly press it down.
-The base will form itself as it bakes, so you don't need to press it down to hard (this will cause a cracker-like crisp base).
+The base will form itself as it bakes, so you don't need to press it down to hard (that would cause a cracker-like crisp base).
 Lightly pressing it down will form a delicious soft and buttery base.
 Bake for 15 minutes.

 - Once the base has been baked, remove from the oven and pour the rhubarb filling evenly on top, leaving about a 1 cm border from the edge.
 Then sprinkle the remaining crumb over top evenly.